MicrosoftDocs/OfficeDocs-O365ITPro/yammer/integrate-yammer-with-other-apps/embed-a-feed-into-a-sharepoint-site.md

 >[!NOTE]
 > The Yammer Conversations and Highlights web parts only work when the SharePoint site uses the original domain name, for example contoso.onmicrosoft.com, and are not supported when the SharePoint site uses a vanity domain name.

-For instructions for how to use the Yammer Conversations or Yammer Highlights web part, see [Use a Yammer web part in a SharePoint Online page](https://support.office.com/article/a53cfa0c-3d09-42c8-a286-1038a81c59da).
+For instructions for how to use the Yammer Conversations or Yammer Highlights web part, see [Use a Yammer web part in a SharePoint Online](https://support.office.com/article/a53cfa0c-3d09-42c8-a286-1038a81c59da).

 These web parts inherit the page theme, and are usable from mobile devices.